snap-stanford/ogb-web/_docs/update.md

 ##### - **July 25th, 2020**: Leaderboard policy updated.
 In the leaderboard submission, we additionally require reporting **validation performance** and **tuned hyper-parameters**.
-Our goal is to prevent the development of models that overfit to our test set.
-More broadly, our aim is to encourage better reproducibility and the fair model selection procedure.
+Our goal is to encourage the fair model selection procedure, by preventing the development of models that are over-tuned to our public test sets.
 Please refer to [here](../leader_overview) for more details.
 We thank the community for the great suggestion.
 If you have previously made leaderboard submissions, please [tell us](mailto:ogb@cs.stanford.edu) the above two information.

 ##### - **June 27th, 2020**: Leaderboard policy updated.